Walking down Unter den Linden in Berlin is a must!

 The elegant building known as Kronprinzenpalais was first built in 1663 as a private residence for the government but later served as the home of numerous crown princes from 1732 to 1918, giving rise to its current name.
 Notably, Emperor Wilhelm II was born here in 1859.

-Though it faced destruction in 1945 during World War II, the palace was subsequently rebuilt.
-From 1968 to 1989, it functioned as a residence for state guests in East Germany.
-Additionally, the historic reunification documents of Germany were signed within its walls in 1990.
+During the Cold War, it functioned as a residence for state guests to East Germany.
+Additionally, the historic reunification documents of Germany were signed here in 1990.
+Today it is reserved for events, and not open to the general public.

 📍3 Unter den Linden